identityLORE

 something that is taught, a lesson, something that is learned, knowledge gained through study or experience, a particular body of knowledge or a tradition.

-CURRENT TEAM MEMBERS
+TEAM MEMBERS

-Sanjana Basker, MA (she/her) is a first-year doctoral student in the Counseling Psychology program at TC.
+Sanjana Basker, MA (she/her) is a doctoral student in the Counseling Psychology program at TC.
 Prior to doctoral studies, she received her B.Sc. in International Affairs from the Georgia Institute of Technology, served as a consultant for two large federal health agencies, received her M.A. in Psychology from The New School for Social Research, and completed a certificate program in gender and sexuality studies at The New School.
 Now, her research attends to sprawling issues of health, gender, sexuality, intimacy, and relationality as seen through an interdisciplinary and critical feminist lens.
 A short sample of recent interests includes chronic reproductive illness and medical mistrust, relationship anarchy and platonic partnership, the psychology of radicalization and deradicalization, embodiment and objectification, eroticism and the grotesque, and qualitative and feminist methods.
 Outside of research, Sanj loves to read (literally everything, but mostly romance novels), write (poorly, but with great enthusiasm), and watch the Great British Baking Show (ask her about The Bracket).

-Cordelia Zhong is a second-year doctoral student in Counseling Psychology at Teachers College, Columbia University.
+Cordelia Zhong is a doctoral student in Counseling Psychology at Teachers College, Columbia University.
 She earned her bachelor’s degree in psychology from Wellesley College.
 Prior to attending TC, she worked as a clinical research coordinator at Wellesley Centers for Women and the Hassenfeld Child Health Innovation Institute.
 Her research interests focus on exploring how digital technologies could be leveraged in adapting mental health interventions for minority populations and for low-resource environments where people seek mental health care (i.e., school, college, and primary care environments).
 She is bilingual in Mandarin and English, and in her free time, she enjoys going to museums, watching Broadway shows, and finding new dessert spots.

-Monyae A. Kerney (she/They), M.A., M.S., is a third-year counseling psychology PhD student at TC.
+Monyae A. Kerney (she/They), M.A., M.S., is a PhD student at TC.
 Prior to doctoral study, she earned bachelor’s degrees in Psychology, Sociology, and African American Diaspora Studies at Vanderbilt University.
 She then earned her M.A in Spirituality, Mind, Body Psychology from TC’s SMBI Program and an advanced certificate in Sexuality, Women, and Gender (LGBTQ concentration).
 They began Their PhD at the University of Kentucky, where she earned her M.S in Counseling Psychology.
 Monyae then returned to TC in her third year for the completion of her PhD.
 Their gothic Black feminist research examines the role of the mind, body, spirit, and nature within quare Afro-indigenous onto-epistemology, including [non-Christian/non-religious] spiritual praxis as nontraditional healing approaches to psychotherapy.
 She employs her embodiment as a queer nonbinary Black womxn and the embodied wisdoms of sexual and gender minority Black womxn communities, to decolonize western models of research and healing intervention.
 She is also a 200-hour registered yoga teacher, full spectrum doula, horror film lover, Black cat mama, and amateur pole dancer (in her free time).

 IMG_5489.JPG